Rachel’s note: Regular readers know our founder, Doug Casey, believes a Greater Depression is looming.

-Rachel Bodden, managing editor, Casey Research: Last week, we talked about some of the investment implications of a collapse… but you hinted there are even bigger problems than just those related to the market.
+Rachel Bodden, managing editor, Casey Research: We’ve spoken before about some of the investment implications of a collapse… but you hinted there are even bigger problems than just those related to the market.
 What are some specific steps that you suggest people take pre-collapse?

 Doug Casey, founder, Casey Research: If you’re retired or approaching retirement, you should mainly try to conserve capital – not gamble in hopes of getting lucky.
 As Richard Russell liked to say, in a depression, the winner is the one who loses the least.
 From an action point of view, that means owning physical gold, silver, and Bitcoin.
 Although I understand that last will outrage some people.
 Also, buy mining stocks and oil stocks – they’re bargains, with huge upside from here.